jltk/local-startpage/README.md

 ---

 ## Browser support
-Tested working as it should be on Mozilla IceCat 52.3.0 (Linux) and Mozilla Firefox 56.0, Google Chrome 63.0 (Windows).
+Tested working as it should be with Mozilla IceCat 52.3.0 (Linux) and Mozilla Firefox 56.0, Google Chrome 63.0 (Windows).

-It might work in all current web browser versions except maybe [IE, Edge and Opera Mini](#browser-support-notes).
+It might work in all current web browser versions except [IE, Edge and Opera Mini](#browser-support-notes).

 ## Install
 `startpage.html` and `startpage.js` are required.
 Favicon is optional.